Look after yourself

 Chilling out – try Garnethill Park just by our Haldane building, or there’s a brilliant secret garden at GCU, just left of the main gate by the Transport Police building, a short walk from the GSA.

 Try eating differently at breakfast and lunchtime to give yourself more energy.
+Avoid alcohol and other drugs if you’re feeling down, alcohol especially will make things worse.

 We’d like to see a quiet room on campus.
 If you’re interested in supporting this idea, let us know